 First, Coltrane seems to focus on the instrument more than the music.
 In other words, the musical statement he makes to me is, “I have complete command of the instrument and bombard you with fast sixteenth note runs because I can.”
-I would prefer that statement to be, “I am confident I can play anything on the sax but I only want do it tastefully, melodically, and display the fireworks on those occasions when the music seems to require it.”
+I would prefer that statement to be, “I am confident I can play anything on the sax but I only want to do it tastefully, melodically, and display the fireworks on those occasions when the music seems to require it.”

-The second reason Coltrane leaves me cold is closely related to his playing so many notes: I find him a master of musical obfuscation; his repeated torrents of notes and scales obliterates the tune’s melodic content.
+The second reason Coltrane leaves me cold is closely related to his playing so many notes: I find him a master of musical obfuscation; his repeated torrents of notes and scales obliterate the tune’s melodic content.
 That detracts from, rather than enhances, the music.
 Melody is and always has been the essence of music regardless of contemporary opinions to the contrary.

 Third, Coltrane has an unpleasant tone.
 I would equate it to a classical virtuoso who owns a Stradivarius but chooses instead to play a plastic violin with rubber strings.

 Finally, where’s the emotional content?
 Enduring music always is about emotion.
 Maybe you are so evolved that you can hear it in every note.
 Good for you, and I’ll bet you can see the king’s new clothes, too.
-To me, Coltrane offers intellect, even emptiness, but very rarely does he speak to the human soul.
+To me, Coltrane offers intellect, perhaps emptiness, but very rarely does he speak to the human soul.

-Coltrane was schooled musician.
+Coltrane was a schooled musician.
 The ability to study a tune’s progression, extrapolate from it, and run scales or intervals over the modified changes requires a lot of practice and expertise.
 It expresses an understanding of harmony and may reveal an intricate weave of notes that, in proper context, could coincide with the melody.
 But that’s a parlor game, a kind pointless mental exercise that might appeal to the intellect of an engineer or a mathematician.
 It overlooks the emotion of a less technical listener.
 If you want to play melodically you have to stay reasonably close to the melody.

 “But how about his fans?” argue Trane’s disciples.
-“They number in the tens of thousands?”
+“They number in the tens of thousands!”
 (At that point I would ask, “As opposed to billions who walk away shaking their heads?”)
 The rebuttal might go on: “Those tens of thousands must be more evolved, right?
 Geniuses even.
 A Gordian knot of notes and phrases must strike something deep within them the rest of us are incapable of appreciating.
 Why else would they like the music?”

 And here’s the inevitable rebuttal: “Yeah, but their music is beautiful.”